emerywebster/emerywebster.github.io/work/sendgrid.md

 # UX Review

-For this review, I wanted to empathize with our marketing intern (referred to as _Meghan the Marketer_) as much as possible – What is her day-to-day like?
+For this review, I wanted to empathize with our marketing intern (who we'll call 'Meghan the Marketer') as much as possible – What is her day-to-day like?
 Is she often asked to review products like this?
 How much influence does she have on the recommendation and purchas of products like ours?
 What is her technical aptitude?
 What does she care most about?

 Here's a quick recap of my experience:

 - :smile: Sign Up - pleasant & effective
 - :neutral_face: Onboarding - helpful, yet time-consuming
-- :confused: Dashboard - lots of features for transactional product (not relevant to our persona), could be overwhleming for her
+- :frowning: Dashboard - lots of features for transactional product (not relevant to our persona), could be overwhelming for her
-- :neutral_face: Create email campaign / Template editor - easy to build emails, fun switch from visual to `code` editors
+- :smirk: Create email campaign / Template editor - easy to build emails, fun switch from visual to `code` editors
-- :confused: Send a test email - difficult to find
+- :rage: Send a test email - difficult to find and use

-Overall, the process is a bit lengthier and more involved than Meghan might expect (**this is a huge assumption**).
-She just wants to draft and send a test email (to show her boss) as quickly as possible - if all goes well, she’ll keep digging and evaluate SendGrid further.
+Overall, the process is a bit lengthier and more involved than Meghan might expect.
+She just wants to draft and send a test email as quickly as possible - if all goes well, she’ll keep digging and evaluate SendGrid further (_this is a huge assumption_).

 In my case, reaching this simple goal took much longer than expected.